Skip to main content

 The 3 Shopify locations you’ll see referenced

-(Used for storefront app blocks and app embeds.)Shopify Checkout editor (Checkout extensibility)
+• Used for storefront app blocks and app embeds

-Note: Shopify’s navigation labels can vary, but the pattern stays the same.
+Note: Shopify’s navigation labels can vary slightly, but the editing pattern stays the same.

 Widgets available on Shopify